MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-gethelpertokensid.md

 ---
 title: bitsadmin gethelpertokensid
-description: "Windows Commands topic for **bitsadmin gethelpertokensid** - Returns the SID of a BITS transfer job's helper token, if one is set." ms.custom: na ms.prod: windows-server ms.reviewer: na
+description: Windows Commands topic for **bitsadmin gethelpertokensid** - Returns the SID of a BITS transfer job's helper token, if one is set. ms.custom: na ms.prod: windows-server ms.reviewer: na